Arizona Developmental Disabilities Planning Council

 The term of the contract shall commence on date of last signature on Award notification or date of Award Letter and shall remain in effect as stated in the Award Letter, unless terminated, canceled, extended, or renewed as otherwise provided herein.
 The contract shall not bind nor purport to bind the ADDPC for any contractual commitment in excess of the original contract period.
 Other provisions that may apply include:

-- The ADDPC may propose a 12-month funded period for approved funded contractor(s).
+1.1 The ADDPC may approve a 12 month funded period for a contract.

 Multiple or single awards may be made.